yomiolatunji/Wallet/README.md

 # Wallet
 ## Application Overview
-Wallet is a models wallet solution.
+The wallet is a model wallet solution.
 Wallet is an innovative and feature-rich Web API application designed to provide a comprehensive and secure digital wallet solution.
 Built on the robust foundation of C# and .NET Core 3.1, Wallet empowers users to manage their finances efficiently while ensuring utmost privacy and user experience.

 ### Key Features: